Carmyle: History

 (Newbattle, in Midlothian).
 This abbey had been established a few years previously by David I, whose mother, the saintly Margaret, Queen of Scotland and wife of king Malcolm III Ceanmore, had done so much to sow the seeds of Christianity in early Scotland.

-The name Carmyle is derived from Gaelic and translates as "the bare cairn".
+The name Carmyle is derived from Cumbric and translates as "bare town".
 The reason for this may not be too difficult to find.
 Originally, most of the land north of Carmyle and Tollcross was forest and brushwood, giving excellent cover for wild animals, but the strips of land alongside the river banks were very rich for cultivating.
 Therefore, the lands in and around Carmyle were probably cleared at an early date, so as to give room for successful agriculture.
 "Bare town" would be quite appropriate in the circumstances.
 The village has within it a residence of the Verona Fathers, in the property once known as Carmyle House.

 Following on its becoming an attribute of the church through Bishop Herbert, the district was confirmed to the monks from time to time by succeeding kings and popes.
 A note appended to the transcript of a papal bull, dated 1263, shows that the monks had ceased to be owners, for the time being.
 How the change occurred is explained in a charter granted by John Cheyam, Bishop of Glasgow, on 11 June 1268.
 It appears that the bishop had, with his own money and with the help of Sir Reginald of Irewyn, Archdeacon of Glasgow, purchased, or redeemed, the land of Kermil.
 Being zealous for the increase of divine service in Glasgow Cathedral, he dedicated the property (except the new mill which he had erected on the water of the Clyde) for sustenance of three chaplains or priests, to celebrate divine service in the cathedral for the souls of the predecessors and successors of Archdeacon Reginald.
 Bishop John's pious arrangement, however, seems to have been disregarded by Robert Wishart, the succeeding bishop.
 His interference led the dean and chapter to appeal to the Pope in 1275, for redress.
 The bishops of Dunblane and Argyle were commanded by the Pope to investigate the matter, but the outcome was never documented.

 The district and village were known by various names, including Carmyld, Karmyle, Kermil, Neddyr Carmyle, Overe Carmyle and Wester Carmyled.
 The name Hutchesoune was applied to the district called Nether Carmyle, having been added in or about the year 1579, to the lands now owned by Thomas Hutcheson.
 His two sons were the founders of the hospital and school in Glasgow, bearing their name.